rubiocode/Technically-Speaking/README.md

 Future improvements to this code:

-* Login and signup function do not render redirect automatically.
-The user successfully being logged or signed up but the page is not rendering the changes.
-Temporary fix: refresh the page and you will be routed to the dashboard/homepage page. ----> After deploying in Heroku app the login function is rendering bad request.
-User can still go through the sign up option.

 * Delete and edit comment functions not working properly.
 There are no handlebars for them and due to time, unable to keep working on them.
 Future fix: add an edit- comment handlebar that renders in the dashboard for user to modify or delete his/her own comments.